The most common symptoms of gastro-oesophageal reflux disease (GORD) include:

 Regurgitation refers to the reflux of stomach acid and other stomach contents up into your throat and mouth, and causes an unpleasant, sour taste in your mouth.

 About one third of people with GORD have difficulty swallowing, or dysphagia, especially solids such as meat, bread and pastry.
+It can also feel like they have a lump in their throat.

 Other symptoms of GORD